emqx/cloud-docs/en_US/quick_start/create_free_trial.md

 # Create a free trial deployment

-For first-time EMQ X Cloud customers, we have an opportunity for you to create a free trial deployment of up to **30** days in length.
-The free trial deployment is an ideal way for you to learn and explore the features of EMQ X Cloud.
+For first-time EMQX Cloud customers, we have an opportunity for you to create a free trial deployment of up to **30** days in length.
+The free trial deployment is an ideal way for you to learn and explore the features of EMQX Cloud.
 Before creating a free trial deployment, you need to understand that the free trial has the following restrictions.

 * Free trial up to 14 days.